ContextMapper/contextmapper.github.io/_docs/modeling-tools/rapid-ooad.md

 ## Frequently Asked Questions (FAQs)

  * Whats the difference between the transformations described above and the [Architectural Refactorings (ARs)](/docs/architectural-refactorings/)?
-   * Some of the model transformations described here, such as _Split System Into Tiers_, may seem similar to some of our ARs (_Split Bounded Context by ..._).
+   * Some of the model transformations described here, such as _Split System Context Into Two Subsystems_, may seem similar to some of our ARs (_Split Bounded Context by ..._).
 However, there are different ideas behind the concepts.
    * The OOAD transformations above are designed to evolve a CML model from functional requirements rapidly.
 The transformations typically generate new elements into your model.
    * The [Architectural Refactorings (ARs)](/docs/architectural-refactorings/) on the other hand are designed to change/improve an existing model and architecture.
 They